22ADayUK

 We ran our first Wellbeing Workshop on Saturday 22 October 2022 at Maggie’s Barts, London and have delivered further workshops in Manchester and Nottingham during 2023.

 Working with patient advocates and Public Health researchers at De Montfort University, we’ve also been creating new Lobular specific materials.
-These materials will support people to have better conversations with their medical team.
+These materials will support you to have better conversations with your medical team.

-They will be available to download from our website in Autumn 2023.
+They are available to download from our website now by clicking here.

 Colour photograph of 12 women standing looking to the camera next to a Lobular Breast Cancer UK banner.
 They have all taken part in LBCUK's first Wellbeing Workshop funded by the National Lottery Community Fund.